SUTDSLab/MDAPW3/README.md

         - mdapw3p2pdms : implementations of P2PDBMS like IPFS adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
         - mdapw3config : implementations of build and deployment code generation algorithm using EGL. the generated codes are in JSON, YMAL and JS languages.
     - verification_validation: includes implementations of model verifications and validations algorithms. these algorithms implemented using Epsilon Validation Language (EVL) and Epsilon Comparison Language (ECL).
+    - examples: includes all case studies and examples

 ## Development Environment Setup